HazyResearch/deepdive/doc/example-spouse.md

 3. What are the _connections_ between the variables?

-One we have specified the model in this way, DeepDive will _learn_ the parameters of the model (the weights of the features and potentially the connections between variables), and then perform _statistical inference_ over the learned model to determine the most likely values of the variables of interest.
+One we have specified the model in this way, DeepDive will _learn_ the parameters of the model (the weights of the features and potentially the connections between variables), and then perform _statistical inference_ over the learned model to determine the probability that each variable of interest is true.

-For more advanced users: we are specifying a _factor graph_ where the features are unary factors, and then using SGD and Gibbs Sampling for learning and inference; further technical detail is available [here](#).
+For more advanced users: we are specifying a _factor graph_ where the features are unary factors, and then using SGD and Gibbs sampling for learning and inference.
+Further technical detail is available [here](#).

 ### 3.1.
 Specifying prediction variables
 In our case, we have one variable to predict per spouse candidate mention, namely, **is this mention actually indicating a spousal relation or not?**
-In other words, we want DeepDive to predict the value of a boolean variable for each spouse candidate mention, indicating whether it is true or not.
+In other words, we want DeepDive to predict the value of a Boolean variable for each spouse candidate mention, indicating whether it is true or not.
 We specify this in [`app.ddlog`](../examples/spouse/app.ddlog) as follows:

 ```ddlog